Ryan Spilborghs

-Ryan Adam Rene Jean Spilborghs (born September 5, 1979) is an American baseball broadcaster for AT&T SportsNet Rocky Mountain & SiriusXM's MLB Network Radio, and a former professional baseball outfielder.
+Ryan Adam Rene Jean Spilborghs (born September 5, 1979) is an American baseball broadcaster for ROCKIES.TV & SiriusXM's MLB Network Radio, and a former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Colorado Rockies and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Baseball career

 College

 Spilborghs played college ball at the University of California, Santa Barbara, where he was all Big West Conference in 2001.
-He also played for the Madison Mallards during the summer of 2001.
+After that season, he played summer league baseball for the Madison Mallards of the Northwoods League, later becoming the first ever Mallard alum to play in the majors.

 Colorado Rockies

 Spilborghs was drafted by the Colorado Rockies in the 7th round of the 2002 MLB Draft.
 Between 2002 and 2005, he played for the Tri-City Dust Devils, Asheville Tourists, Visalia Oaks, and Tulsa Drillers.

-He made his Major League debut for the Rockies on July 16, 2005 against the Cincinnati Reds and recorded his first hit in that game, a single to right field off of Todd Coffey.
+He made his Major League debut for the Rockies on July 16, 2005, against the Cincinnati Reds and recorded his first hit in that game, a single to right field off of Todd Coffey.
 That was the only game he played in for the Rockies that year, spending the rest of the year in AAA with the Colorado Springs Sky Sox, where he hit .338 in 68 games.
 He rejoined the Rockies in 2006 and hit his first home run on May 29 off of Jim Brower of the San Diego Padres.

 He began the 2007 season at Triple-A with the Sky Sox, after being beaten out for a roster spot by veteran Steve Finley.
 After Finley was released by the Rockies, Spilborghs returned to the team.
 In 2008, he made the team from spring training, serving as the fourth outfielder.

 On August 24, 2009, in the 14th inning against the San Francisco Giants with the Rockies down 4–2, Spilborghs homered off pitcher Merkin Valdéz for the first walk-off grand slam in Rockies history.
 This solo Rockies record was held for over 11 years until Charlie Blackmon, also wearing jersey number 19, hit a walk-off grand slam against the Los Angeles Angels on September 11, 2020.

 On December 12, 2011, Spilborghs was non-tendered by the Rockies and became a free agent.

 Cleveland Indians

 Spilborghs signed a minor league contract with the Cleveland Indians on January 20, 2012.
 He also received an invitation to spring training.
-He failed to make the team and was assigned to the AAA Columbus Clippers, where he hit .250 in 21 games.
+He failed to make the team and was assigned to the Triple-A Columbus Clippers, where he hit .250 in 21 games.